-Job timing varies depending on the complexity of the job and our availability, but for most simple jobs, once the first payment has cleared and artwork is approved, it takes about a week to get any paper, custom inks, or plates that are needed, then a few days to print.
+Job timing varies depending on the complexity of the job and our availability, but for most simple jobs, once the first payment has cleared and artwork is approved, it takes about a week to get any paper, custom inks, or plates that are needed, then a few days to print and trim.
 If it’s a very simple hand-set job using paper and type we have in stock, it could be done faster.
 A more complicated job will obviously take longer.
 We’re happy to expedite orders at additional cost, but we’re limited by material availability, shipping, workload, the speed of the press, and ink drying times.
 We can only rush a job a certain amount before the quality suffers.

 I need this thing designed and printed, and I just don’t even know where to start.

 That’s why we’re here!
 Tell us what you’ve got.
 The best place to start is to forget all about design and printing and start with the content.
 What is your message?
 What is the function of the piece?
 Write out all the information you need presented, organize/refine it and build a clear heirarchy.
 Then collect several graphic design references that interest you.
 We can look at those and talk about what you like and what you don’t like.
 With all that information, we usually have plenty to start with and can get things moving.